fiskaltrust/rollout-doc/en/invitation-management/README.md

-### PosCreators invite POSDealers
+## POSCreators invite POSDealers

 The POSCreators integrate the fiskaltrust.Middleware into their POSSystem.
 To do this, they must register independently in the fiskaltrust.Portal.
 Furthermore, POSCreators must select the role "POSCreator" when registering in the fiskaltrust.Portal, sign the contract with fiskaltrust digitally and register their POSSystem(s) in the fiskaltrust.Portal.
 The registration of the POSSystem is the prerequisite for inviting the POSDealers.
 Please invite your POSDealers as early as possible, because the POSDealers need enough time to invite the POSOperators and to prepare and test the mass rollout.

 First you have to enter/register your POSSystem(s) in the fiskaltrust.Portal.
 Then you can invite the associated POSDealers via the registered POSSystem and thus assign them to the POSSystem.

-#### Adding a POSSystem
+### Adding a POSSystem

-Als KassenHändler können Sie wie folgt Ihr KassenSystem (POSSystem) im fiskaltrust.Portal registrieren:
+As a POSCreator, you can register your POSSystem in the fiskaltrust.Portal as follows:

-1. Klicken Sie den Menüpunkt "POSSystems" an.
-Sie gelangen zur Übersicht Ihrer registrieren KassenSysteme:
+1. Click on the menu item "POSSystems".
+You will be taken to the overview of your registered POSSystems: